quells/pso.py/README.md

 PSO is a minimizing algorithm, so ensure that your fitness function is written accordingly.
 A common technique to maximize a function with PSO is to return a negative value.

 Hard parameter bounds and constraints are implemented.
-Only a single fitness function is implemented.

 ### Example Walkthrough